ByteworksHomeLab/smitchell.github.io/_posts/2021-11-03-how-NOT-to-home-lab.md

 Desktop containerization/virtualization is the simplest, least costly option for learning at home.
 You can stop reading here if some combination of these desktop tools satisfies your home lab needs.

 What if you need more?
-Do you go Cloud or on-premise?
+Do you go Cloud or on-premises?
 That depends on your requirements.
 ## Cloud
 If you want to spin up short-level clusters in the Cloud to save costs, I recommend using Terraform and Ansible for IaC (Infrastructure as Code).
 IoC lets you create and destroy Kubernetes clusters on a whim.
 As an application developer, I don’t have to use Terraform and Ansible much at work, but I use them in my lab.
-## On-premise
+## On-premises
 If you need long-lived K8S clusters, for instance, to run <a href="https://www.youtube.com/watch?v=icyTnoonRqI">home automation with Home Assistant</a>, you should to find a multi-core, high-memory machine to do virtualization.
 I bought an old dual-Xeon HP Z620 Workstation with 8-cores and 64 GB of RAM for cheap.
 I may need one or two more (see end of post).
 ## Hypervisors
 There are two types of hypervisor to do virtualization: type-1 or type-2.